Monmouth County Divorce

 Either you or your spouse must have lived in New Jersey for at least 12 months before filing a divorce petition in the state.
 You can file a fault or a no-fault divorce.
 Most people choose to file a no-fault divorce, citing irreconcilable differences as the reason for it.
 Nobody is blamed in a no-fault divorce.
 You can also select a fault-based ground, citing specific reasons for the divorce, such as extreme cruelty, hospitalization for mental illness, adultery, or your spouse's imprisonment.

 In some cases, a spouse does not want to contest the divorce, and the spouses agree on all issues, such as where the children will live and who gets certain pieces of property.
 An uncontested divorce or divorce by default is possible.
 However, in most cases, spouses have differing views about some aspect of the case.
 One of them may want more parenting time, or one of them may want alimony, while the other spouse disagrees.
-These issues may be able to be resolved with the help of experienced attorneys, but the judge will still need to approve a settlement agreement and may ask some questions to make sure it is fair.
+These issues may be able to be resolved with the help of experienced divorce lawyers in Monmouth County, but the judge will still need to approve a settlement agreement and may ask some questions to make sure it is fair.

 The first step in a contested divorce is filing a divorce complaint.
 Within 35 days of receiving the complaint, the defendant must file an answer or counterclaim.
 When a counterclaim is filed, the plaintiff has 20 days to respond.